VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Experiment

-For the SIF tasks in both Chinese and English (SIF-En), we invoke each model's “audio2audio” API to generate spoken responses.
-The adherence to instruction requirements is then automatically scored using GPT-4o-audio.
-For other tasks except SC, we call the “audio2text” API to obtain textual responses, which are evaluated by GPT-4O.
-In open-ended question answering, GPT-4O provides a numerical score on a 1-5 scale, while for reference-based QA, it returns a binary "Yes" or "No" judgment.
+For all tasks except SC, we generate spoken responses by calling each model's audio-to-audio API.
+For SIF tasks in both Chinese and English, the audio responses are evaluated directly using Gemini-2.5-Pro.
+For the remaining tasks, following prior work \citep{yan2025uro}, we first transcribe the audio responses using an ASR model (Whisper \citep{radford2023robust} for English tasks and Paraformer \citep{gao2022paraformer} for Chinese tasks) and then assess the transcriptions with GPT-4o.
+In open-ended QA, both Gemini and GPT assign a numerical score on a 1–5 scale, whereas for reference-based QA, they output a binary judgment of "Yes" or "No."

-For the SC task, we assess a subset of pre-trained base models: Baichuan-Audio-Base, Kimi-Audio-Base, Qwen2-Audio-Base, and StepAudio2Mini-Base.
+For the SC task, we assess a subset of pre-trained base models: Baichuan-Audio-Base, Kimi-Audio-Base, Qwen2-Audio-Base, and Step-Audio 2 mini-Base.
 Following the StoryCloze evaluation protocol, we compute the negative log-likelihood for both the correct and incorrect endings, with model selection determined by comparing these two values.
-For SIF tasks, the top six performing models undergo further Mean Opinion Score (MOS) evaluation.
+For SIF tasks, six performing models undergo further Mean Opinion Score (MOS) evaluation.
 We sample the first 30 items from each relevant dataset, and eight expert evaluators rate the generated audio samples.

-In the MTD evaluation, the model receives input context only in audio.
-We adopt \citet{bai2024mt}'s protocol, requiring the model to answer each dialogue turn using the original ground-truth context, not its prior responses.
+In the MTD evaluation, we adopt \citet{bai2024mt}'s protocol, requiring the model to answer each dialogue turn using the original ground-truth context, not its prior responses.
 A key scoring distinction is the heightened focus on the final turn: it carries 50\% of the total score per sample, and the first several turns account for the remaining 50\%.
 All Experiments are conducted on H20.